ThePhD/sol2/README.md

 ## Caveats

-As a change of mechanism to the C API, the Lua Stack is completely abstracted away.
-Not only that, but all lua errors are thrown as exceptions instead.
+Due to how this library is used compared to the C API, the Lua Stack is completely abstracted away.
+Not only that, but all Lua errors are thrown as exceptions instead.
 This allows you to handle the errors gracefully without being forced to exit.

 It should be noted that the library itself depends on `lua.hpp` to be found by your compiler.
 It uses angle brackets, e.g.
 `#include <lua.hpp>`.